Punjab, India: Traditional regions

+Another way of dividing up the regions of Punjab (which is not well demarcated and often confusing) is based upon bet (area prone to flooding and comes into the flow of rivers), dhaha (old-bed of a river which are high and sandy but still at risk of flooding), and dakar (far-away from river-banks and usually safe from flooding).

 Economy

 Punjab's GDP is ₹5.42 trillion.
 Punjab is one of the most fertile regions in India.
 The region is ideal for wheat-growing.
 Rice, sugar cane, fruits and vegetables are also grown.
 Indian Punjab is called the "Granary of India" or "India's bread-basket".
 It produces 10.26% of India's cotton, 19.5% of India's wheat, and 11% of India's rice.
 The Firozpur and Fazilka Districts are the largest producers of wheat and rice in the state.
 In worldwide terms, Indian Punjab produces 2% of the world's cotton, 2% of its wheat and 1% of its rice.

-Punjab ranked first in GDP per capita amongst Indian states in 1981 and fourth in 2001, but has experienced slower growth than the rest of India, having the second-slowest GDP per capita growth rate of all Indian states and UTs between 2000 and 2010, behind only Manipur.
+Punjab ranked first in GDP per capita among Indian states in 1981 and fourth in 2001, but has experienced slower growth than the rest of India, having the second-slowest GDP per capita growth rate of all Indian states and UTs between 2000 and 2010, behind only Manipur.

 Agriculture

 Punjab's economy has been primarily agriculture-based since the Green Revolution due to the presence of abundant water sources and fertile soils; most of the state lies in a fertile alluvial plain with many rivers and an extensive irrigation canal system.
 The largest cultivated crop is wheat.
 Other important crops are rice, cotton, sugarcane, pearl millet, maize, barley and fruit.
 Rice and wheat are doublecropped in Punjab with rice stalks being burned off over millions of acres prior to the planting of wheat.
 This widespread practice is polluting and wasteful.
-Despite covering only 1.53% of its geographical area, Punjab makes up for about 15-20% of India's wheat production, around 12% of its rice production, and around 5% of its milk production, being known as India's breadbasket.
+Despite covering only 1.53% of its geographical area, Punjab makes up for about 15–20% of India's wheat production, around 12% of its rice production, and around 5% of its milk production, being known as India's breadbasket.
 About 80%-95% of Punjab's agricultural land is owned by its Jat Sikh community despite it only forming 21% of the state's population.
-About 10% of Punjab's population is made up of migrants from poorer states to the southeast such as Uttar Pradesh and Bihar who work as farm labourers.

-Other major industries include financial services, the manufacturing of scientific instruments, agricultural goods, electrical goods, machine tools, textiles, sewing machines, sports goods, starch, fertilisers, bicycles, garments, and the processing of pine oil and sugar.
-Minerals and energy resources also contribute to Punjab's economy to a much lesser extent.
-Punjab has the largest number of steel rolling mill plants in India, which are in "Steel Town"—Mandi Gobindgarh in the Fatehgarh Sahib district.
-Punjab also has a large diaspora that is mostly settled in the United Kingdom, the United States, and Canada, numbers about 3 million, and sends back billions of USD in remittances to the state, playing a major role in its economy.